Audio Guide: Old European Quarter Walk (Self Guided), Istanbul

-In sum, what you see in this quarter of Istanbul represents both continuity and a major urban renaissance.
-We hereby invite you to immerse in its unique atmosphere and explore its diverse attractions.
-A full account of the latter would require an entire guidebook, which may well be outdated as soon as it's written, so take this self-guided walk instead to find suggestions for a long exploration of this enchanting part of the city!
+In sum, what you see in this patch of Istanbul is a running saga of reinvention.
+A full account of its attractions would require an entire guidebook, which may well be outdated as soon as it's written, so it's better to explore than over-explain.
+Just keep walking… the rest of the story is waiting right around the corner.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.